List of violent incidents involving Andrew Jackson

 Andrew Jackson, later seventh president of the United States, was involved in a series of altercations in his personal and professional life.
-Jackson killed a man, was shot in a duel (in 1806), was shot in a tavern brawl (in 1813), and was charged, in separate incidents, with assault and battery (convicted), and assault with intent to kill (acquitted).
+Jackson killed a man and was shot in a duel (in 1806); was shot in a tavern brawl (in 1813); and was charged, in separate incidents, with assault and battery (1806; convicted), and assault with intent to kill (1807; acquitted).
 In multiple incidents over several decades Jackson and his underlings reportedly brandished or deployed a wide array of weapons against their opponents, including horsewhips, knives secreted in canes, canes used as melee weapons, clubs, axes, pistols, and rifles.
 (Note: This list of weapons does not include weapons used in war, nor means of execution used on men he sentenced to death when he was an officer of the U.S. military or Tennessee militia, nor actions taken or not taken by the U.S. military and Indian Affairs officers during the expulsion and deportation of Indigenous people from the U.S. South.)
+In the words of biographer Mark R. Cheathem, "Jackson's propensity toward violence was a lifelong characteristic.
+Borne partly out of his cultural ancestry, partly out of his personality, and partly out of his childhood in the Waxhaws, the expectations of the southern gentry accentuated this tendency.
+Jackson used violence during these years to establish his reputation as an honorable gentleman.
+These affairs of honor ignited not from the flamboyant chest pounding of a wild frontiersman but from the deliberate calculation of an aspiring southern planter determined to force recognition of his place among the elite."
+When Jackson died in 1845, anti-Jacksonian Whig editor Parson Brownlow uncharitably (but with characteristic vituperative flair) eulogized the former President as having led "a life of eighty long years spent in the indulgence of the most bitter and vindictive passions which disgrace human nature, and distract the human mind."